6 Different Types of Termites

 • Western Drywood

-5. Formosan termites
+5. Formosan Termite

 The Formosan termite prefers wood.
 Looking for hollow or eaten away wood is another approach to check for infestation.
 If you suspect an infestation based on the above indicators, it’s time to call a pest control company.

-6. Subterranean Termites
+6. Subterranean Termite

 The last mention on our list of different types of termites is the Subterranean termites.
 These termites live underground and construct large colonies.